FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 ## Execute Tutorial Script

 While running the tutorial script you should see the green led (LED #1) and red LED (LED #2) light up on the remote unit.

-The tutorial script terminal output during a succesful operation displays raw command packets as transmitted for reference.
+During the actuation of DIGITAL_IO_0 you will measure 3.3V and 0V respectively for ON and OFF commands.

 ![Successful Operation Terminal](Images/Output_Example_Success.png "Successful Operation Terminal")